GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run/README.md

 ## Examples

-### Environment variables
+### IAM and environment variables

+IAM bindings support the usual syntax.
 Container environment values can be declared as key-value strings or as references to Secret Manager secrets.
 Both can be combined as long as there's no duplication of keys:

 ```hcl
 module "cloud_run" {